ionelmc/pytest-benchmark/docs/glossary.rst

     Stats are computed with rounds, not with iterations.
 The duration for a round is an average of all the iterations in that round.

-    See: calibration_ for an explanation of why it's like this.
+    See: :doc:`calibration` for an explanation of why it's like this.
 Mean
     TODO
 Median